Health & Safety

-Even in this – “germ-a-phobic” – world, most of us never stop and think about the bacteria that builds up on our makeup.
+Now, more than ever before, we need to pay attention to the transmission of germs, bacteria and viruses.
 We wash and sanitize our hands.
 We’re wary of touching surfaces in public places.
 We use wipes and other disinfecting cleaners all over our houses.
-Yet, we never think about cleaning the very products we place directly on our faces, lips and eyes; the entry-ways for bacteria and germs to get into our systems!
+Yet, what about our cosmetics?
+These are the products we place directly on our faces, lips and eyes – the entry-ways for bacteria and germs to get into our systems!

 Staphylococcus Aureus is a group of bacteria that can cause a multitude of diseases because of infection of various tissues of the body.
 Staphylococcus is more familiarly known as Staph (pronounced “staff”)

 Pseudomonas Aeruginosa is an opportunistic bacterium that lives in soil, water, and even in environments like hot tubs and on cosmetic items.